 Why is it more expensive to print a children’s book?

-It is more expensive to print a children’s book mainly because they are printed in color, which is about ten times more expensive to print than black and white.
+It is more expensive to print a children’s book mainly because they are printed in color, which is about seven times more expensive to print than black and white.

 Why are profit margins lower for children’s books?